espresso gelato and tiramisu food tour

 At this point add the coffee saved from compulsive drinking, stir and let cool: the hard job is done!

 When the mixture has reached room temperature, then move to a glass container or steel that and place it in the freezer.
-Be ready to spend next 3 hours at home…..every 30-40 minutes you need to open the freezer and stir the granita to prevent sugar crystals are too large and/or lack of coffee, then get back to freeze.
+Be ready to spend next 3 hours at home… every 30-40 minutes you need to open the freezer and stir the granita to prevent sugar crystals are too large and/or lack of coffee, then get back to freeze.
 You need a strong willing and hard patience!

-When you see that granita is almost ready, you can store the cream in the freezer for 10 minutes before mount it with the beaters, adding powdered sugar
+When you see that granita is almost ready, you can store the cream in the freezer for 10 minutes before mount it with the beaters, adding powdered sugar.The secret is add LESS sugar than you’d like – you remember? the whipped cream was not so sweet…you need to have a contrast with the granita.

 Did you know?